thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

 Turn to a neighbor and consider how you'd describe a `pet` entity.
-Think of at least five pieces of information that are essential to being a pet.
+Think of at least five pieces of information that are essential for being a pet.

 Using this information, create a JavaScript object that represents one instance of a `pet` entity.
 Then, create a table, like the one above, to represent the same `pet` entity.

 ## How do web applications store and retrieve information?

-For the next few days, you'll be learning how web applications store and retrieve information.

-[INSERT CLIENT-SERVER DIAGRAM WITH A RDBMS]

-In a development environment, a database server often lives on the same machine.
-In a production environment, a database server often lives on a different machine.
+Imagine you're building a web application for movie fanatics called Movie Junkies.
+The product development team has determined that a user must be able create a `movie` entity.
+After all, a user can't access information that was created out of thin air.
+Therefore, the server-side web application needs to handle the following RESTful HTTP request.

 ```shell
 http POST moviejunkies.com/movies title=Frozen duration=102 rated=PG genre=Animation is3D=true releasedAt='2013-11-27 00:00:00 UTC' score=7.6
 ```

+Additionally, The product development team has determined that a user must be able read `movie` entities.
+After all, a user can't create information and never take it out.
+Therefore, the server-side web application needs to handle the following RESTful HTTP request as well.

 ```shell
 http GET moviejunkies.com/movies/1
 ```

-You can't put data into a data store and never take it out.
-This is called a "black hole".

-You can't take data out of a data store that you never put in.
-This is called "immaculate conception".

-A datastore could just as easily be a database or a filing cabinet
+Here's an diagram of a web application composed of an HTTP client sending the above HTTP requests and an HTTP server sending back HTTP responses.

+[INSERT CLIENT-SERVER DIAGRAM WITH A JSON-BASED FILE]

+The web application needs to store the information somewhere.
+The user doesn't care where or how it's stored.
+Just as long as if the web application goes down for a period of time, the information is available when the web application comes back up.

+So far, you've learned how to store data and retrieve data from a JSON-based file.
+For the next few days you'll learn how to store and retrieve data from a database.

+[INSERT CLIENT-SERVER DIAGRAM WITH A RDBMS]
-The point is to illustrate data in motion (data flows) vs. data at rest (data stores)

-If the system turns off, data in motion is lost, data at rest is not.
+The point is to illustrate data in motion (data flows) vs. data at rest (data stores). data in motion is lost, data at rest is not.

+In a development environment, a database server often lives on the same machine.
+In a production environment, a database server often lives on a different machine.

 ## What's a relational database system?